KimFarida/HNG-Stage-2/DOCUMENTATION.md

    curl -X DELETE http://localhost:5000/api/1
 ```

+## Swagger UI Documentation

+You can also interact with this API using Swagger UI, which provides a user-friendly interface for exploring and testing the API endpoints.

+### Access Swagger UI

+To access Swagger UI and interact with the API, follow these steps:

+* Start your Flask application if it's not already running.

+*  Open a web browser and navigate to the Swagger UI URL.
+By default, it should be available at: `http://localhost:5000/api/docs`
+Replace `localhost:5000` with the appropriate host and port if your Flask application is running elsewhere.

+* You will be presented with the Swagger UI interface, which allows you to explore the API endpoints, make requests, and view responses interactively.

+### Sample Usage in Swagger UI

+Here are sample API interactions you can perform in Swagger UI:

+- **Create a New Person (POST):** Use Swagger UI to create a new person by providing the required data in the request body.

+- **Fetch Details of a Person (GET):** Use Swagger UI to retrieve details of a person by specifying their name or ID.

+- **Update Details of a Person (PUT):** Update a person's information using Swagger UI by providing the updated data in the request body.

+- **Delete a Person (DELETE):** Delete a person record using Swagger UI by specifying their name or ID.

 ### Limitations and Assumptions
 - Names are assumed to be unique.
 - Age must be a positive integer.